metajack/strophejs-plugins/rpc/README.md

 ### Send an RPC

-There are three functions to send RPC :
+There are four functions to send RPC :

 - `sendRequest(id, to, method, params)`
   - `method` is the string name of the method to call